 Don't be irreverent or overly creative.
 You should avoid anything that appears silly or weird.
 Humor has its place and a small amount of self-deprecation can be an effective tool in a statement, but there is a very fine line between humor and silliness.
 Do not cross that line.
 When in doubt, avoid trying to be funny.

 Don’t use your limited space to explain perceived weaknesses in your application.
-Fight the urge to make excuses.
 If you have something to explain, such as bad grades one semester or a disciplinary violation, type a separate addendum to your application, and keep your explanation short and simple.

 Don’t rehash your resume.
-The personal statement should not be a list of your activities.
+The personal statement should not be a list of your activities in narrative form.
 Your personal statement should be able to stand on its own as a compelling document.

 Always, always, always remember that your reader is a law school admissions committee member who is literally reading thousands of personal statements and putting them in accept, reject, or wait list piles.
 You want your personal statement to get into the right pile by following the law school’s guidelines, by writing concisely, clearly, and correctly, and by sharing your unique, God-given gifts, talents, and experiences in an interesting and highly personal manner.